Resources for Rethinking (R4R)

 Social Studies Curriculum

-Manitoba Conservation – The Climate and Green Initiatives section of Manitoba Conservation’s website contains a number of resources on the issue of climate change and ideas on ways to reduce personal green house gas emissions.
+Department of Sustainable Development - Climate Change and Air Quality Branch – The Climate and Green Initiatives section of Manitoba Conservation’s website contains a number of resources on the issue of climate change and ideas on ways to reduce personal green house gas emissions.
 There is also a list of ideas for green projects to undertake in schools or classrooms.

 Government of Canada Climate Change Website – This site provides facts and reports on Canada’s action on climate change.